accessibilitywars/zaw2/content/builds/power-scrapper.md

 ## Gearing

 - Full Berserker's
-- Runes of the Scholar
+- Runes of the Scholar or Dragonhunter
-- Sword, Sigil of Force
-- Shield, Sigil of Air
+- Hammer, Sigil of Force and Air
 - Relic of the Thief
 - Consumables:
   - Cilantro Lime Sous-Vide Steak (Power/Ferocity)